Welcome to the TūHOE blog

 With Te Urewera Board announcing the reinstatement of the Lake Waikareiti row-boat service late last year, there has been a steady influx of new and returning manuhiri looking to experience the jewels of Te Urewera.

 Improved features of the row-boat service include increased safety standards.
 As Lake Waikareiti is an hours walk away from the Aniwaniwa visitors centre, each row-boat is now issued with a mandatory Personal Locator Beacon (PLB).
-In an emergency, the digital beacon can be activated, which sends a signal to a satellite that then relays that message to rescue authorities.
+In an emergency, the digital beacon can be activated, which s a signal to a satellite that then relays that message to rescue authorities.

 While staff at the Aniwaniwa visitor centre emphasize safety messages, manuhiri have provided feedback on their experience of the row-boat service: